 Jane Austen’s Works

 Jane Austen wrote six novels, which continue to captivate readers almost 200 years after her death: Sense and Sensibility, Pride and Prejudice, Northanger Abbey, Mansfield Park, Emma, and Persuasion.
 The novels, as well as her juvenilia and unfinished works, are available in numerous modern editions.
-Facsimiles of all of Austen’s surviving manuscripts are available online.
+Jane Austen’s Fiction Manuscripts Digital Edition provides facsimiles of all of her surviving manuscripts.
 Her collected letters are published by Oxford University Press, The Letters of Jane Austen, edited by Deirdre Le Faye (2011).

 All essays and book reviews on this web site about Austen and her writing can be searched online.
 Maps of real and fictional places in Austen’s novels are posted on this site.
 Searchable e-texts of the six novels, Lady Susan, Love and Freindship, and The Watsons are available on this link.